luk036/ellipsoid-method/cutting_plane.md

       A^\mathsf{T}(x) & t\,I
      \end{array} \right) \succeq 0,
      \end{array}$$
--   Binary search on $t$ can be used for this problem.
+-   A binary search on $t$ can be used for this problem.

 ---